 William Barr Stewart (centre), who last month retired from his post as purchasing agent at Manitoba Sanatorium, is pictured with his wife, Elsie, and Medical Superintendent Dr. A. L. Paine, at a tea held in his honor on October 30.
-(Photo by Bill Amos.)
+(Photo by Bill Amos.

-Villiam Barr Stewart, chief purchasing agent at Manitoba Sanatorium, has retired from his post after 35 years of outstanding service.
+/illiam Barr Stewart, chief purchasing agent at Manitoba Sanatorium, has retired from his post after 35 years of outstanding service.

-A special tea in honor of Mr. Stewart and his wife, Elin was held October 30 in the sanatorium's assembly hall.
-Around 100 staff members turned out to wish the couple well and to present Mr. Stewart with a fine gold watch.
+A special tea in honor of Mr. Stewart and his wife, Elwas held October 30 in sanatorium's assembly hall.
+Around 100 staff members turned out to wish the couple well and to present Mr.

-A former patient at Ninette, Mr. Stewart joined the sanatorium's business staff as a clerk on October 1, 1928.
-He was later appointed sanatorihe spent the next dozen or so years "chasing the cure" in both Ontario and Manitoba.
+Stewart with a fine gold watch.
+A former patient at Ninette, Mr. Stewart joined the sana-torium's business staff as a clerk on October 1, 1928.
+He was later appointed sanatori-um steward and finally to his post as purchasing agent.